 Tyra Krehbiel, a student at Heritage High School in Leesburg, VA is the winner of the $2,000.00 Margaret Dellert Scholarship.
 She will pursue art studies at the University of Virginia in September.

 These young women were selected from a wide field of talented applicants across Northern Virginia.
-Meet them, hear their inspirations, see their original art, and wish them well at our next meeting, Monday, June 12th, 2017.
+Here are some photos from the scholarship awards dinner.

 The guild invites applicants from all qualified students who intend to pursue studies in the fields of crafts or visual arts and who have a desire for a profession in the arts.